Cooperative Transportation using Multiple Single-Rotor Robots and Decentralized Control for Unknown Payloads: EXPERIMENT

 \subsection{Prototype}

-The prototype consisted of a rectangular payload and eight aerial robots, as shown in Fig. \ref{fig:proto}.
-Each aerial robot consisted of one rotor and an arm connected to the transported payload.
+The prototype consisted of a rectangular payload and eight one-rotor robots, as shown in Fig. \ref{fig:proto}.
 Each robot was controlled by a single flight controller (PIXHAWK \cite{c41}) mounted on the transported payload.
-When distributed control was implemented, the control input of each robot was calculated independently by the flight controller.
-The software that included our method was coded by MATLAB Simulink and Stateflow, and implemented in the flight controller.
-In addition, the position of the payload was obtained from the motion capture system, and the attitude was obtained from the inertial measurement unit (IMU) in the flight controller.
-The COM position and the mass of the payload was changed by using the battery and an additional weight.
+Upon implementation of the distributed control, the control input of each robot was calculated independently by the flight controller.
+The software for the method was coded using MATLAB Simulink and Stateflow, and implemented in the flight controller.
+In addition, the position of the payload was obtained from the motion capture system, while the attitude was obtained via the inertial measurement unit (IMU) in the flight controller.
+Further, the COM position and mass of the payload were changed employing the battery and an additional weight.
 The size of the payload was $1.6 \times 0.2$ m, and the mass excluding the robot and battery was approximately $1.9$ kg.
-The maximum thrust of one aerial robot is $14.2$ N according to the motor manufacturer's specification value.
+We used $2400$ KV brushless motors and 5.1 inch propellers for the robots.
+The maximum thrust of one robot was $14.2$ N according to the motor manufacturer's specification value.